-I provide evidence-based facade colour reports and colour scheme options for private residences, apartment buildings and commercial buildings.
+I provide evidence-based facade colour strategies, colour scheme options and reports for private residences, strata apartment buildings and commercial buildings.
 Scope of work can include the following:

-- Facade colour recommendations based on architectural style, urban design context and relevant planning policy regulations;
+- Facade colour strategies and recommendations based on architectural style, urban design context and relevant planning policy regulations;

 - Research at local Council and State government level plus Heritage Office to ensure that proposed colour scheme options meet current guidelines and planning regulations;